ministryofjustice/cookie-compliance-for-wordpress/README.md

 To add new functionality/new classes, first add your class to the service register array in `/includes/init.php` and then create a corresponding .php file for this class.

 If functionality is javascript based, this plugin uses the JavaScript Object Literal pattern to encapsulate functions into modules.
 Edit the JS file in the `src` folder and that will get compiled into the `assets` folder.

+## Testing

+Javascripts used in this plugin follow the JS Standard format (JS Standard https://standardjs.com/rules.html).
+Not writing JS in this format, or JS package issues will throw linting errors via GitHub Actions and the deploy will fail.